The Kip ETF 20: The 20 Best Cheap ETFs You Can Buy

 Vanguard Russell 2000 Value

-At the moment, top holdings include the likes of Idaho utility Idacorp (IDA), Louisiana-based regional bank IberiaBank (IBKC) and LED specialist Cree Inc. (CREE).
+At the moment, top holdings include the likes of telecom networking equipment provider Ciena (CIEN), Idaho utility Idacorp (IDA) and LED specialist Cree Inc. (CREE).

 SEE ALSO: 11 Best Vanguard Index Funds to Buy for Low-Cost Quality